Photovoltaics: Levelised cost of electricity

 The levelised cost of electricity (LCOE) is the cost per kWh based on the costs distributed over the project lifetime, and is thought to be a better metric for calculating viability than price per wattage.
 LCOEs vary dramatically depending on the location.
 The LCOE can be considered the minimum price customers will have to pay the utility company in order for it to break even on the investment in a new power station.
 Grid parity is roughly achieved when the LCOE falls to a similar price as conventional local grid prices, although in actuality the calculations are not directly comparable.
 Large industrial PV installations had reached grid parity in California in 2011.
 Grid parity for rooftop systems was still believed to be much farther away at this time.
 Many LCOE calculations are not thought to be accurate, and a large amount of assumptions are required.
 Module prices may drop further, and the LCOE for solar may correspondingly drop in the future.

-Because energy demands rise and fall over the course of the day, and solar power is limited by the fact that the sun sets, solar power companies must also factor in the additional costs of supplying a more stable alternative energy supplies to the grid in order to stabilize the system, or storing the energy somehow (current battery technology cannot store enough power).
+Because energy demands rise and fall over the course of the day, and solar power is limited by the fact that the sun sets, solar power companies must also factor in the additional costs of supplying a more stable alternative energy supplies to the grid in order to stabilize the system, or storing the energy.
 These costs are not factored into LCOE calculations, nor are special subsidies or premiums that may make buying solar power more attractive.
 The unreliability and temporal variation in generation of solar and wind power is a major problem.
 Too much of these volatile power sources can cause instability of the entire grid.

 As of 2017 power-purchase agreement prices for solar farms below $0.05/kWh are common in the United States, and the lowest bids in some Persian Gulf countries were about $0.03/kWh.
 The goal of the United States Department of Energy is to achieve a levelised cost of energy for solar PV of $0.03/kWh for utility companies.